-- clear identification of the Sponsor and confirmation of their agreement to the Assessment - specific objectives and outcomes to which it is intended the Assessment will contribute - specific objectives and issues for the Assessment itself - audience for the report and subsequent handling (including whether the report will be made publicly accessible) - major relevant stakeholders and how they will be engaged - Assessment team structure, including specific people and skills to be provided by the client in the client team - responsibilities - timetable for the Assessment and the presentation of results - level of detail to be provided in Action Plan - financial, logistical and other practical aspects - communications and press handling, including the clearance of press releases and statements - 24.
-For World Bank-managed Assessments, the Task Team Leader should use the agreed memorandum as the basis of a communication within the World Bank about the planned Assessment.
+- Clear identification of the Sponsor and confirmation of their agreement to the Assessment - Specific objectives and outcomes to which it is intended the Assessment will contribute - Specific objectives and issues for the Assessment itself - Audience for the report and subsequent handling (including whether the report will be made publicly accessible) - Major relevant stakeholders and how they will be engaged - Assessment team structure, including specific people and skills to be provided by the client in the client team - Responsibilities - Timetable for the Assessment and the presentation of results - Level of detail to be provided in Action Plan - Financial, logistical and other practical aspects - Communications and press handling, including the clearance of press releases and statements - 24.
+For World Bank-executed Assessments, the Task Team Leader should use the agreed memorandum as the basis of a communication within the World Bank about the planned Assessment.
 It should also be attached to the Statement of Mission Objectives.